-This Action Plan is a three-year roadmap for addressing homelessness in California.
-It is designed to serve as a tool the Council will use to organize and assess its investments, ensuring that efforts are strategic, measurable, and aligned with the our shared vision of preventing and ending homelessness.
+This Action Plan is a three-year roadmap for addressing homelessness in California between 2025 and 2027.
+It is designed to serve as a tool the Council will use to organize and assess its investments, ensuring that efforts are strategic, measurable, and aligned with our shared vision of preventing and ending homelessness.

-The Plan opens with the Council's Vision, ensuring alignment among Council departments and agencies toward a shared end goal.
-The Guiding Principles outline best practices critical to achieving this vision that Council members are committed to, while the Action Plan Goals set measurable targets to drive outcomes and assess our progress.
+The Plan opens with the Council's Vision (page 12), ensuring alignment among Council departments and agencies toward a shared end goal.
+The Guiding Principles and Commitments (page 13) outline best practices critical to achieving this vision, which Council members have agreed to in the adoption of this plan.
+The five Action Plan Goals (page 23) set measurable targets to drive outcomes and assess progress toward our vision.

-The Strategic Investments section highlights state funding sources contributing to these goals, and the five Action Areas detail actionable steps departments and agencies will take to enhance the homelessness response system over the next three years.
-Each Action Area includes a Racial Equity Framework that can help guide the development and implementation of the state's work, ensuring it centers equity.
-The Implementation Plan outlines steps for executing the Action Plan, including annual performance measurement.
+The Strategic Investments (page 31) represent state-funded or administered programs contributing to these goals, and the five Action Areas (page 45) detail additional work departments and agencies are taking on in order to enhance the state's homelessness response over the next three years.
+Each Action Area includes a Racial Equity Framework that can help guide the development and implementation of the state's work, ensuring it always centers equity.
+The Implementation Plan (page 91) outlines steps for executing the Action Plan, including annual performance measurement.